purescript/documentation/guides/Bundling-for-Web-Browser.md

 # Bundling for a Web Browser

-Currently, the PureScript compiler outputs CommonJS-formatted JavaScript modules, which is just one of several JavaScript module formats.
-Other JavaScript module formats include AMD, UMD, ES6, IIFE, SystemJS, and Global.
-The CommonJS module format was invented by the early NodeJS app ecosystem, as it has a different set of limitations than the web browser app ecosystem.
-The primary difference that relates to JavaScript module formats is that of loading dependent modules.
-NodeJS is a customized JavaScript runtime, and one of the features they added to the JavaScript language is support for synchronous module loading.
-NodeJS can do this while a web browser can not because NodeJS loads dependent modules using simple filesystem access, a relatively low performance cost, whereas a web browser needs to send an HTTP request to the website's server to request subsequent modules, a quite large performance cost.
+A language's libraries are often maintained as modules separate from any specific application to enable them to be easily re-used across applications.
+Any JavaScript app which uses shared libraries will be loading specific modules and specific functions in those modules.
+In JavaScript, each file is treated as a separate module.

+In a web browser, loading a dependency is a network request.
+Remembering that dependencies have dependencies, you can look at any simple JavaScript application and see that it consists of dozens or hundreds of modules.
+When you run such a JavaScript application in a browser, then, you'll see dozens or hundreds of network requests as it fetches its dependencies.

+A bundler will reduce an application's dependency graph by moving a module's dependencies and transitive dependencies into the module itself.
+This means a web browser does not need to load a JavaScript app's dependencies.
+If an application wants to make its bundle smaller, some bundlers can split the app into chunks and lazy-load them when they are needed.

+## Module Formats

+Bundlers can export the bundle in one of several JavaScript module formats.
+It's also important to know that some bundlers only support importing an application using a specific module format, though you can apply a plugin to add support for other module formats.

+Currently, the PureScript compiler outputs CommonJS-formatted JavaScript modules.
+Other JavaScript module formats include AMD, UMD, ES6, IIFE, and SystemJS.
+Following is a quick overview of the various module formats.

+The CommonJS format offers synchronous module loading and is the de facto module format of modules used by the NodeJS ecosystem.

+The AMD format was invented to support loading modules in a web browser asynchronously across the network.=

+The UMD format unifies the CommonJS and AMD formats to enable modules in its format to be loaded as a CommonJS module or as an AMD module, at the cost of a slightly more incomprehensible module format.

+The IIFE format isn't a complete module system, as it doesn't define a way of loading dependencies, but it is still useful as a format to use for a top-level module, the one first loaded and executed by a web browser, as it uses a JavaScript closure to ensure only specifically exported values are exported and arranges them onto a single object, rather than independently defining each export on the global scope.

+The ES6 format is the new JavaScript standard module format, but it is not currently not supported by most web browsers.
+You can use this format during development but will need to transpile to a different format when deploying to production.

+SystemJS is a module format which closely follows the ECMAScript specifications, but because dynamic loading isn't included in the ES6 specification yet SystemJS offers some guidance as a reference implementation, and can perhaps be called a polyfill, until it's added to the ECMAScript specification and all major browsers implement it.

 ## Bundling

-To run a JavaScript app which uses CommonJS-formatted modules in a web browser, then, requires compiling it to a module format supported by a web browser.
+To run a JavaScript app which uses CommonJS-formatted modules in a web browser requires compiling it to a module format supported by a web browser.
 In simple browser apps, the resulting output will likely be just a single, very big JavaScript file with modules removed or wrapped in a similar implementation of CommonJS modules.

 The programs which perform this compilation process are generally called "bundlers".
 The first program which did this was [Browserify](http://browserify.org/) but many alternative bundlers have been created since then.
 Currently the most popular and well-supported bundler is [Webpack](https://webpack.js.org/), but other fine options include [RollupJS](https://rollupjs.org/) and [ParcelJS](https://parceljs.org/).
 Generally, a bundler works by specifying an entrypoint JavaScript file, a desired output module format, and other functions to perform while the bundler traverses and bundles modules, called plugins.